valicm/commerce_coupon_conditions/README.md

 REQUIREMENTS
 ------------

-This module requires Drupal Commerce 2 and it's submodule promotion.
+This module requires Drupal Commerce 2 and its submodule promotion.

 INSTALLATION